aust-store/aust-platform/README.md

 `request.subdomain`.

+### Testing

+To test the POS with QUnit, just start the server and access `localhost:3000/qunit`

 ### Accessing the mobile site on Chrome

 On Google Chrome web browser, go to the menu View -> Developer -> Developer